Natey71/Natey71/README.md

 - Hi, I’m @Natey71
 - Also know as Nathan Mendez
 - I’m a student at the University of Arkansas studying Data Science with an emphasis on Computational Analytics
-- I’m currently learning Python, RStudio, SQL, and very entry level Java and HTML
+- I’m currently learning Python, RStudio, SQL

 <!---
 Natey71/Natey71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.